BitEscrow/escrow-sdk/README.md

 # escrow-core

-A private, non-custodial protocol for using Bitcoin in a covenant-based smart contract.
+A private, non-custodial protocol for using Bitcoin in a smart contract.

+> If you are looking to use the BitEscrow API, check out our [Developer Documentation](https://bitescrow.dev) resources and [Replit Container](https://replit.com/@cscottdev/escrow-core).

 Key Features: